The friction problem: Why we skip steps (even important ones)

 The docs went live with errors.
 Users reported them within hours.

-The review process was simple: build the docs locally, check for broken links, formatting issues, rendering problems.
-Then approve.
+The review process was supposed to be simple: build the docs locally, check for broken links, formatting issues, rendering problems, then approve.

-Can’t blame them.
+You can’t really blame them.
 Building docs locally means cloning the repo, installing dependencies, running a build command, waiting, then navigating to localhost.
 That’s five minutes of friction for a review that “should” take two.
-So they skip it and pray it’ll render well.
+So they skip it and hope it renders fine.

 This isn’t a discipline problem